Two day glass fusing workshop for beginners and improvers

-When you’ve got your confidence, you’ll move on to working with your choice of Bullseye sheet glass, frit, stringers, funky frit balls, confetti, glass enamels and more, to make decorations, giftable things such as candle holders, trinket dishes, wall plaques, a fruit bowl, suncatchers… The choice is yours.
+When you’ve got your confidence (or brushed off your glass cutting cobwebs if it’s been a while), you’ll move on to working with your choice of Bullseye fusing glass.
+This includes frit, stringers, funky frit balls, confetti, glass enamels and more!
+You’ll be able to make decorations, giftable things such as candle holders, trinket dishes, wall plaques, a fruit bowl, suncatchers… The choice is yours.

 You’ll get to experience the different effects that you can achieve by fusing your glass at higher or lower temperatures in the kiln.
 (Don’t worry it’ll be at room temperature when you put your glass in, & we won’t open it again until it’s cooled back down.)

 As well as lunches, refreshments and onsite parking, the cost of the course includes fusing and slumping your glass.
 We also include a generous amount of clear float glass for your first project(s), and then enough Bullseye glass to make a couple of things approximately 20 x 20cm in size, or more smaller things.
 If you work particularly quickly and would like extra glass, we can simply charge you for the extra.

 On the other hand, you might choose to spend the whole two days working on a single masterpiece, especially if you’ve done fusing before and have something particular in mind.
 Do get in touch if you’ve done fusing before and would like to try some new techniques.